flipacholas/Architecture-of-consoles/articles/xbox.md

 {{< /float_block >}}

 {{% inner_markdown %}}
-Furthermore, not only Xbox Live enabled online multiplayer but it also included other features like audio streaming for realtime voice chat.
+Furthermore, not only Xbox Live enabled online multiplayer but it also included other features like audio streaming for real-time voice chat.

 But what exactly is Xbox Live?
 Well, it's just a collection of interconnected online services which companies can use to build their online platform.
-For instance, one of the services provide user profiles, so studios can use it an authentication method when accessing the online functionalities of a game.
+For instance, one of the services provide user profiles, so studios can use it as an authentication method when accessing the online functionalities of a game.
 In the official SDK, Microsoft includes some APIs to talk with the Xbox Live servers.

-It's important to point out that Microsoft controls who to grant Xbox Live access to, so developers will have to register to Microsoft in order to obtain the authentication keys that will be used by their games.
+It's important to point out that Microsoft controls whom to grant Xbox Live access to, so developers will have to register to Microsoft to obtain the authentication keys that will be used by their games.
 {{% /inner_markdown %}}

 {{< /float_group >}}